 The eye appeal mattered and matters, and celebrities stars and other well-knowns were coming from the United States into Europe around that time, 1939 to 1947, as part of troop entertainment during the war, so customer service and impressive accommodation were important.

-This is the recipe offered by Joe Sheridan, to make a true Irish Coffee:
+This is the recipe offered by Joe Sheridan, to make a Original Irish Coffee:

 - Cream – Rich as an Irish Brogue